wpjwegman/tournament-organizer-system/documents/docs/domains/identity/role/responsibility/responsibility.md

+---
+tags:
+- identity
+- role
+- responsibility
+- duty
+- template-entity
+---

-# **Responsibility** (Data Model - Template Entity)
+# Responsibility (Template Entity)

-## **Introduction**
+## Introduction

 A **Responsibility** Entity Template defines a reusable blueprint for a specific duty, task, or obligation that can be assigned to roles within the tournament system.
 It provides a standardized way to define what individuals or entities are expected to do in their assigned roles.

 As a Template Entity, it possesses a unique identity and lifecycle, managed according to the [Base Entity](../../../foundation/base_entity.md).
 When used, its definition is typically **copied** into the target context, allowing for potential minor modifications or annotations without altering the original template.

 It inherits properties from the [Base Entity](../../../foundation/base_entity.md).